thetrime/trimeplay/README.md

 What doesn't work *but should* (ie, bugs)
    * Sometimes the airplay capability disappears from the network.
 Not sure why (yet)
-   * For some reason the video does not always track correctly on the iDevice.
-That is, sometimes it doesn't show the video playing when it is (the position does not increase) and play/pause does not start in the right state.
-      * Scrubbing fixes this though.
-It is just the INITIAL state that is wrong.

 LICENSE: